7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Compute-Resources/Azure-Administration-Azure-Virtual-Machines.md

 - Patching
 - Installing packages
 - Configuration Package
-- Attach multiple Managed Disk to your Azure Vms
+- Attach multiple Managed Disk to your Azure VMs

 Consider reading [[Virtual-Machines]] for a more general overview and [[VirtualBox-Virtual-Networking]] as well as making the virtual networks first before make machines [[Azure-Administration-Configure-Virtual-Networks]], it is free and simpler.